clearlinux/clear-linux-documentation/source/clear-linux/tutorials/hadoop.rst

       </property>
       </configuration>

 #.
-Edit :file:`/etc/hadoop/yarn-site.xml`.
-This file configures all daemons
+Edit the :file:`/etc/hadoop/yarn-site.xml` file.
+This file configures all
-   related to YARN: `ResourceManager` and `NodeManager`.
+   daemons related to `YARN`: `ResourceManager` and `NodeManager`.
 In our example, we implement the `mapreduce_shuffle` service, which is the default as follows:

    .. code-block:: xml
       :emphasize-lines: 4,5,8,9